-Sunland Baobab is the oldest African tree and it is 1000 years old.
+The millennium tree we are referring to is the Sunland Baobab tree, the oldest in Africa spanning over a thousand years.
 It is a baobab tree located in South Africa’s Sunland Farm, Limpopo.
 The most remarkable thing about this tree is not just its age or the fact that it has existed for a full millennium and had survived up to 5 different fires within its trunk which according to carbon dating occurred around these times: 650 AD, 1750–1780, 1900, 1955 and 1990, but the enormous size of its trunk which measures 110 feet.

 The Sunland Baobab is naturally hollowed out and was not artificially carved out

-This oldest African tree has survived up to 5 different fire incidences
+This 1000-year-old African tree has survived up to 5 different fire incidences

 The bar was created in 1993 by the Van Heerden family.